SamuelJForrest/no-context-mark-normand/README.md

 This give birth to 'No Context Mark Normand' - a place to hear those quick zingers at the touch of a button.

-Most of the soundbites used in this project are taken from Mark's special _Out to Lunch_, with the exception of two being taken from Mark's appearance on episode #1420 of _The Joe Rogan Experience_
+Most of the soundbites used in this project are taken from Mark's special _Out to Lunch_, with the exception of two being taken from Mark's appearance on episode #1420 of _The Joe Rogan Experience_.

-All that's left to say is:
+With the introductions done, all that's left to say is:

 COMEDY!